 Lastly, the accuracy of AI outputs is critical, particularly in sectors like legal, health, and finance, where decisions can have significant implications.
 Ensuring transparency and understandability in AI decision-making can mitigate risks associated with inaccuracies.

-As we navigate the AI era, it is crucial to keep in mind that while AI can deliver remarkable capabilities; it is a tool designed to assist, not replace, human intelligence and judgement.
+As we navigate the AI era, it is crucial to keep in mind that while AI can deliver remarkable capabilities; it is a tool that currently works best to assist, not replace, human intelligence and judgement.
 A balanced approach that respects both the power and the limitations of AI will pave the way for successful, sustainable integration into our workplaces and societies.